 4. Tian Tan Buddha

 The Tian Tan Buddha is a massive, bronze Buddha statue situated atop a peak on Lantau Island.
+Seeing this amazing sight is one of the best places to visit in Hong Kong.
 Nestled among lush green foliage, it is intended to symbolize the unity between nature and man, and between humanity and their faith.
 Standing at over 110 feet tall, the statue sits at the top of 268 steps.
 The site attracts Buddhist pilgrims from all over Asia and the rest of the world and is a significant tourist attraction.

 - Location: Lantau Island